- 🥇

 Kalshi wins on regulated simplicity.
 Polymarket wins on crypto-native flexibility and market depth.

 Kalshi is a CFTC-regulated event-contract platform built for US users.
-It behaves more like a regulated financial product with cleaner fiat onboarding and clearer formal protections.
+It feels more like a regulated financial product, with cleaner fiat onboarding and clearer formal protections.

 Polymarket is the best-known crypto-native prediction market.
 It runs on Polygon, uses USDC, and gives users access to a broader and often faster-moving market environment.